ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 In this example, the ALTO client is interested in changes of "my-cdnifci-with-pid-footprints" and its dependent network map "my-eu-netmap".
-Considering two changes, the first one is to change footprints of the https/1.1 delivery protocol capability, and the second one is to remove "south-france" from the footprints of the https/1.1 acquisition protocol capability.
+Considering two changes, the first one is to change footprints of the https/1.1 delivery protocol capability, and the second one is to remove the "south-france" PID from the footprints of the https/1.1 acquisition protocol capability.

 ~~~
   POST /updates/cdnifci HTTP/1.1